 - undertake securitisation activities or any assignment of debt;

-- deal with any complaint by you through our Internal Dispute Resolution process or through our External Dispute Resolution scheme as described below.
+- deal with any complaint by you through our complaints handling procedures.

 We shall not disclose your credit information to any other party for the purposes of direct marketing though we may disclose other personal information for that purpose as described above.

 In order to obtain credit information about you from Credit Reporting Bodies we may be required to disclose to them commercial credit information about you which we hold.
 Those Credit Reporting Bodies may then include that commercial credit information about you in reports they provide to other credit providers.

 We may disclose your commercial credit information to other credit providers on production of your written consent and at our discretion informed by our obligations under Australian Privacy Law.

 This includes all the commercial credit information described above with the exception of your Financial Information.
 It does, however, particularly include:

 The details of the Credit Reporting Bodies to which we may disclose are available upon request.

 “Hardship Information” is information supplied by you or otherwise collected by us in relation to consideration of a variation in the terms of repayment of any commercial credit granted by us to you.